The Ultimate Way to Strength Train

 When it comes to lifting as well as basic movement, most humans simply reinforce their pre-existing level of movement and unless you’re a genetic specimen you most likely move incorrectly to some degree or another.
 However eccentric isometrics build upon movement by correcting movement patterns rather than reinforcing it or even worse, degrading it.

 All movement transfers be that good or bad.
 If you lift with any type of flawed patterns this will gradually trickle into other aspects of movement, daily living, or performance.
 Whether its throwing, jumping, hitting, running or walking, proper movement patterns and efficient motor control are paramount.
 EI’s address this and establish ideal motor programs not just for lifting but for movement in general.

-Reason #4: Eliminates Muscular Dysfunctional
+Reason #4: Eliminates Muscular Dysfunction

 The best thing you can do for mobility is to move correctly.
 Besides the fact that eccentric isometrics when performed properly improve mobility almost immediately, more importantly they teach the body to move correctly via neuromuscular re-education.
 As a result this enhances mobility through the elimination of dysfunctional movement patterns and muscular spasticity.

 Reason #5: Improves Recovery Time

 When I first began implementing EI’s into my athletes’ training routines there was an obvious increase in recovery ability.
 In fact I noticed clients who could previously only train each muscle group once every 5-7 days, gradually became capable of training at much greater frequency.
 Most of my athletes and clients now successfully train full body 3-6x per week.